 Failure to enroll in a semester will result in a discontinuation of the scholarship.
 Students can petition the Program Director for consideration of reinstatement.

 There is no additional application needed for this award.
-If you qualify, the award will be added to your student account each semester (Fall and Spring).
-The Dean's Merit Award is not available in Summer semesters.
+If you qualify, the award will be added to your student account each semester (Fall, Spring and Summer).

 GRAD 2 GRAD

 Recent alumni of GW (undergraduate degree) may be eligible to participate in the Grad2Grad program which provides a 10% tuition discount continue graduate study (one master's degree program or graduate certificate program) at GW.
 Learn more about the Grad2Grad program and apply here: https://gradfellowships.gwu.edu/grad2grad-tuition-discount

 The SUP program does not offer graduate assistantships but SUP students are welcome to inquire about assistantships available in other departments.
 All assistantships are managed directly by individual departments.
 Please contact departments you may be interested in working with directly to learn more about their assistantship opportunities.
 The Sustainability Office regularly offers salary-only assistantships and these opportunities will be advertised to students via email.
 Assistantships for SUP students are often salary-only rather than a tuition waiver.